gleblebedev/Urho3DMaterialGraphEditor/docs/nodes/abs.md

 # abs

-Returns the absolute value of x.
+abs returns the absolute value of x.

 ## abs(float)